arifdianp/web_application_th/README.md

 # Risk Management Database
-Objective: Design and implement a simple proof-of-concept web application that serves two types of users:
+Objective: Design and implement a simple proof-of-concept web application that serves two types of users:<br>
 •	Project Manager (PM): The project manager is in charge of conducting a risk assessment of their application project.
 He or she uses the web application to access the database of risk scenarios.
 If they find a risk scenario that can apply to their project, they add it to their risk table.
-They can also state whether the risk scenario has been mitigated.
+They can also state whether the risk scenario has been mitigated.<br>
 •	Risk Consultant (RC): The risk consultant has a global overview of all the risk tables created by the project manager(s).
-He or she uses the web application to view the risk tables created by the project managers and collaboratively work with the project managers to update the risk tables.
+He or she uses the web application to view the risk tables created by the project managers and collaboratively work with the project managers to update the risk tables.<br>

 Features required: